Early Head Start

 Many families receive Early Head Start services right in their own home.
 The trained and dedicated home-visitors from MFSS come once a week and work with families and their keiki ages birth-3.
 Together, they watch and think about the child.
 They help the child learn using the families’ interactions, daily routines, and household materials.
 Twice a month a small group of children, families, and their home visitors get together in groups for socializations at the MFSS center, or for field trips.
 A light snack is served, and parents have an opportunity to meet other parents and children play with one another under the supervision of their parents.
 Children also receive developmental screenings and home-visitors help connect families to community resource when needed.

 Healthy Families America

-Healthy Families America (HFA) is a nationally recognized evidence-based home visiting program model designed to work with overburdened families.
-MFSS is currently serving 110 families, beginning prenatally or a birth.
+Healthy Families America (HFA) is a nationally recognized evidence-based home visiting program model designed to build protective factors.
+MFSS is serving families on Lanai beginning prenatally or within the first three months following birth.
 The home-visitors work with the parent/caregiver to cultivate and strengthen nurturing parent-child relationships, and promote healthy childhood growth and development.
-They bring books and other supplies to the home and help support overburdened families.
+They bring books and other supplies to the home and help link families to community resources.

 Ka Pu`uwai O Na Keiki